BestTimesToVisit.com Logo

 Caldea Spa: Thermal Water Bliss

-Indulge in Caldea, Europe's largest spa, and let the therapeutic thermal waters wash away your stress.
-Explore the various pools and saunas, from the invigorating outdoor lagoon to the quieter indoor spaces.
-Insider tip: book a massage for the ultimate relaxation.
+Indulge in Caldea, Europe's largest spa, and let the soothing thermal waters wash away your stress.
+Explore the various pools and saunas, each with a unique atmosphere.
+Insider tip: book a session during the week for a less crowded experience.

 Andorra la Vella Old Town Wander: A Journey Through Time

-Lose yourself in the charming, historic streets of Andorra la Vella's old town.
-Admire the architecture, discover hidden plazas, and soak in the unique atmosphere.
-Look for Casa de la Vall, the old parliament house, a true architectural gem.
+Lose yourself in the charming, narrow streets of Andorra la Vella's old town.
+Admire the traditional architecture, discover hidden plazas, and soak in the authentic atmosphere.
+Look for Casa de la Vall, the historic parliament building.

 See all 8 things to do →